Conforming nanoparticle sheets to surfaces with Gaussian curvature: Energy scaling

 For the largest PS sphere sizes, yet another crossover occurs due to the difference in scaling between the costs for either elastic stretching or plastic deformation, which increase linearly in $D$, and the costs of forming localized folds, which is independent of $D$.
-This is the regime shown in blue in \Fig{fig_energy_scaling}b, corresponding to \Fig{fig_morphology}d.
-Because the energy cost for fold formation lies below that of plastic deformation, the first response as strains build up will be to form folds rather than the proliferation of dislocations.
+This is the regime shown in blue in~\Fig{fig_energy_scaling}b, corresponding to~\Fig{fig_morphology}d.
+Because the energy cost for fold formation lies below that of plastic deformation in the blue regime, the first response as strains build up will be to form folds rather than the proliferation of dislocations.

-This energy scaling captures all three regimes of stamped nanoparticle sheet morphology seen in \Fig{fig_morphology}.
-We note that this framework operates in the continuum limit and assumes that linear elasticity holds in our system before the onset of plastic deformation.
-Nevertheless, the essential features are supported by quantitative comparisons with simulations given in the following section.
-Additionally, our picture assumes that chemical properties of the polystyrene do not vary with PS sphere size, an effect that could alter the adhesion energy in \Fig{fig_energy_scaling}b.
+This energy scaling captures all three regimes of stamped nanoparticle sheet morphology seen in~\Fig{fig_morphology}.
+We note that this framework operates in the continuum limit.
+Additionally, our picture assumes that chemical properties of the polystyrene do not vary with PS sphere size, an effect that could alter the adhesion energy in~\Fig{fig_energy_scaling}b.
+Nevertheless, the essential features are supported by quantitative comparisons with experiments and simulations given in the following sections.

 In the remaining sections, we discuss in more detail each of the mechanical responses of the flat sheets to the enforced geometric mismatch: bending, stretching, dislocation proliferation, crack formation, and folding.